-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of com ments not accepted and reasons URL (If applicable)

-response/attendance comments received not accepted applicable)

-and reasons
+Agencies, and Local organizations, agencies, households, with disabled

+Governments local governments and adults and seniors living

+other interested only on Social security,

+persons maintained by being the most cost

+the Snohomish County burdened.
+In addition, a

+Human Services few comments expressed

+Department Office of opinions about federal

+Housing and Community funding being used for

+Development, and the things they are not intended

-Continuum of Care e-
+Continuum of Care for and people receiving

-mail distribution list
+email distribution list benefits that they may not

-maintained by the
+maintained by the be entitled to.

 Snohomish County

 Human Services

 Department Office of

 Community and

 Homeless Services.
+The

-The public notice and
+public notice and flyer

-flyer invited

-participation and
+invited participation and

-requested assistance
+requested assistance in

-in posting flyers about
+posting flyers about the

-the hearings to help
+hearings to help reach

-reach program

-participants and
+program participants

-residents, where
+and residents, where

 feasible.